 Tractor Trailer Truck Drivers Are Not Manual Laborers

-However, such an owner operator “does not include an individual driver who purchases his equipment from the carrier or hauler, and then directly lease the equipment back to the carrier or hauler with the purchasing driver.”
+However, such an owner-operator “does not include an individual driver who purchases his equipment from the carrier or hauler, and then directly leases the equipment back to the carrier or hauler with the purchasing driver.”

 In order to receive workers compensation benefits, the independent contractor must prove that a “substantial part” of the work time was spent in manual labor in carrying out the terms of the contract.

 Well, how much exactly is a substantial part?

 Louisiana workers compensation courts have ruled that "a substantial part" is not a mathematically precise amount and may very well be an amount less than 50%.

 Louisiana courts have also ruled that "a substantial part" simply means the opposite of “insubstantial” or “immaterial.”